aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/eating/birkat-hamazon/blessing-the-spirit-of-life-after-eating-and-feeling-satiated.html.md

 <body>
 Title: ברכת המזון | Ḥaveri Nevarekh: Blessing the Spirit of All-which-Lives after Eating and Feeling Satiated, a Birkon by Aharon Varady (v.1.01)<br />
 Primary contributor: aharon-nissn.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=13386">http://opensiddur.org/?p=13386</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=13386">http://opensiddur.org/?p=13386</a>
 <p />
 <hr />